rumblefishdev/restrict-ips-lambda/README.md

-This part defines a secret query parameter which allows user to bypass the check (see the implementation in `restrictIp.js` for details.
+This part defines a secret query parameter which allows the user to bypass the check (see the implementation in `restrictIp.js` for details.